August 05, 2020 by jas

 When we reach to learn about ‘caregiver care and support‘ we find the pure essence of care for one another.

 Statistics Canada reported that caregivers encompass more than 8 million Canadians providing informal care to a family member or friend…possibly 50 million worldwide.
 We will limit our brief discussion to caregivers nurturing those with memory loss!!

 for loved ones with memory loss.

-Support will be the foundation of a caregiving journey, regardless of whom you are caring for.
+Support will be the foundation of a caregiving journey, the lifeline that will ground you, regardless of whom you are caring for.
 You will want to have those you can lean on, those you can share with and learn from, those you can socialize with without judgment, and definitely, those who will give the emotional, as well as medical/educational and service support needed to avoid burnout.

 Activities – Strengthen your mind, tours, activity packs

 with easy navigation for convenient caregiving during the COVID-19 and beyond.

 located online, plus Oakville, Mississauga and areas of Ontario